-- (c) will inform the applicant and any other interested person of its decision and the reasons for it. - 102.
-Where under these Regulations provision is made for a review by the Board of a decision, no appeal may be made to the Visitors to the Inns of Court unless such a review has taken place. - 103.
-Subject to Regulation 102, a person or organisation who is adversely affected by a decision of the Board may appeal against the decision to the Visitors to the Inns of Court in accordance with the Hearings before the Visitors Rules.
+- (a) may affirm the decision under review or substitute any other decision which could have been made on the original application; - (b) may in an appropriate case reimburse the fee paid under Regulation 99(d); and - (c) will inform the applicant and any other interested person of its decision and the reasons for it. - 102.
+Where under these Regulations provision is made for a review by the Board of a decision, no appeal may be made to the Visitors to the Inns of Court unless such a review has taken place. - Subject to Regulation 102 and Regulation 103A, a person or organisation who is adversely affected by a decision of the Board may appeal against the decision to the Visitors to the Inns of Court in accordance with the Hearings before the Visitors Rules. - 103A There is no right of appeal to the Visitors to the Inns of Court against a decision of the Board on a review of a decision of an Inn or of the Inns' Conduct Committee.